 The time of day you choose to go out will determine the type of photo you capture, as well as the wildlife.

 Being a wildlife photographer means that I’m always up early.
 The crack of dawn is a great time to capture animals and birds due to the soft light.
 Another great time of day is during dusk and sunset, especially for more soft dramatic light.

 Patience is key

 When you’re ready to shoot remember that patience is key.
 You will need to become an observer and let nature come to you.
 One of the fundamentals of nature photography is capturing the wild in its natural habitat, without interfering.
-That said, leaving out seeds, nut in your garden to lure in birds does no harm!
+That said, leaving out seeds or nuts in your garden to lure in birds certainly does no harm!

 Next, think about the story you want to tell.
 Lighting, framing and background can all help shape the way a story is perceived.

 For instance, this hawk is known to be a secretive bird.
-Capturing it on an empty branch in the evening light, helped tell that story.
-The image is purposely framed to show the bird off-centre, suggesting its solitude in the wilderness.
+Capturing it on an empty branch in the evening light helps to create a narrative to accompany the image.
+The image is purposely framed to show the bird off-centre, highlighting its solitude in the wilderness.
 There are so many different ways you can use these elements to tell your story too.

 So there you have it, some tips and tricks for photographing wildlife when on lockdown.

-Stay safe, and please follow the governments guidance at all times.
+Stay safe, and please follow the government guidance at all times.